Mani Peninsula: Hellenistic

-Determined to retake Gytheio, Nabis advanced on and recovered the port in 192 BCE.
+Determined to retake Gythium, Nabis advanced on and recovered the port in 192 BC.
 The Romans soon recaptured it.
 Nabis was assassinated, and Sparta was incorporated, on lenient terms, in the Achaean League.
-In 189 BCE, the Spartans, still seeking access to a port, seized Las, prompting the Achaeans to abolish the Spartan constitution, end social institutions such as the education and training system (agōgē) and mess halls, and absorb Sparta outright.
+In 189 BC, the Spartans, still seeking access to a port, seized Las, prompting the Achaeans to abolish the Spartan constitution, end social institutions such as the education and training system (agōgē) and mess halls, and absorb Sparta outright.

 Roman

-According to Pausanias, a Greek geographer writing in the 2nd century CE, the Free Laconians had 18 cities; most were coastal settlements in the Mani Peninsula.
+According to Pausanias, a Greek geographer writing in the 2nd century AD, the Free Laconians had 18 cities; most were coastal settlements in the Mani Peninsula.

-With the victory of the Romans over Corinth and the Achaean League at the Battle of Corinth in 146 BCE, all of Greece became part of their empire.
+With the victory of the Romans over Corinth and the Achaean League at the Battle of Corinth in 146 BC, all of Greece became part of their empire.
 The Peloponnese was administered as the province of Achaia.
 The Eleutherolakōnes were allowed to unite to form a Lacedaemonian League.
-In 21 BCE, under Augustus, the first Roman emperor, this became the League of Free Laconians.
-In 375 CE, a massive earthquake devastated Gythium and submerged much of its ruins under the sea.
+In 21 BC, under Augustus, the first Roman emperor, this became the League of Free Laconians.
+In 375 AD, a massive earthquake devastated Gythium and submerged much of its ruins under the sea.

-In 395 CE, mainland Greece and the Peloponnese became part of the Byzantine Empire (also known as the Eastern Roman Empire), bringing over 500 years of centralized rule from Rome to an end.
+In 395 AD, mainland Greece and the Peloponnese became part of the Byzantine Empire (also known as the Eastern Roman Empire), bringing over 500 years of centralized rule from Rome to an end.
 Mani would nominally be administered by the new government in Constantinople for over a millennium, with periodic interruptions due to unrest and foreign invasions.
 Mani's remoteness would limit Constantinople's influence.